Ayush8087/Hearly/README.md

 npm run dev or pnpm run dev
 ```

-Visit [http://localhost:3000](http://localhost:3000) in your browser to explore Hearly.
+Visit [https://hearly.onrender.com](https://hearly.onrender.com) in your browser to explore Hearly.

 ## Setup Api

 fork and deploy your own repo of `https://github.com/sumitkolhe/jiosaavn-api` get the deployment url and paste in .env file refer .env.example

-## Contributing

-Contributions are welcome!
-Please follow our [Contribution Guidelines](CONTRIBUTING.md).